Hrita0910/Pdf_Recommend/README.md

 - Processing time depends on the size and number of PDF documents
 - All dependencies are handled within the Docker container
 - No GPU required - runs on CPU only

+## Note

+Some files are already inside Input folder and a .json file is created in the Output folder for testing purposes.